Archived - Your Tax Dollar: 2011–2012 Fiscal Year

 - Guaranteed Income Supplement

 - Allowance for Spouses

-Total elderly benefits cost about $35.6 billion, or roughly 13 cents of each tax dollar spent.
+Total elderly benefits cost $38.0 billion, or 14 cents of each tax dollar spent.

 The final category of Transfers to Persons is Children’s Benefits.
 Canada provided $12.7 billion to help families raise their children through the Canada Child Tax Benefit and the Universal Child Care Benefit.
 These payments cost almost 5 cents of every tax dollar spent.

 Canada also provides assistance to low- and modest-income families—especially those with children—through the Goods and Services Tax (GST) credit ($3.9 billion).

 Major transfers to other levels of government totaled $56.8 billion, or 21 cents of each tax dollar spent.
 These transfers help fund health care, post-secondary education and other programs for Canadians.

 The Canada Health Transfer provided $27.2 billion for health programs, representing 10 cents of each tax dollar spent.

 The Canada Social Transfer provided $11.5 billion for post-secondary education, social programs and programs for children, representing over 4 cents of each tax dollar spent.